-(5) Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
+(7) Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
+The remote choke system stops operating when the main switch is released.
 NOTICE: Never turn the main switch to "START" (start) while the engine is running.
 Do not keep the starter motor turning for more than 5 seconds.
 If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
 If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.
 [ECM00193]